google/docsy-example/content/en/docs/Guides/Mod.md

 # Step 4 - Installing the Optifine MOD

-Like above goto your %appdata% / minecraft / mods folder
+Like above goto your %appdata% / .minecraft / mods folder

 Copy the Optifine MOD jar into the mods folder